-Tom and Simon are entering the room, awkwardly, what with the connection, plus each has an IV stand.
+Time has passed.
+Tom has gained some weight and is looking a little scruffy; Simon is looking better.
+They are entering the room, awkwardly, what with the connection, plus each has an IV stand.

-SIMON (enthusiastic, hopeful) Dr. Anders says we might be up for a walk around the parking lot soon.
+(enthusiastic, hopeful) Dr. Anders says we might be up for a walk around the parking lot soon.

-TOM (sarcastically) Won't that be fun.
+(sarcastically) Won't that be fun.